 4. Crypto Markets and Stock Market Link

-We all know that people who invested heavily in crypto will be struck if the stock market goes down because, during a bear market, crypto traders tend to cash out their investments and get back into traditional markets such as stocks.
+We all know that people who invest heavily in crypto will be struck if the stock market goes down because, during a bear market, crypto traders tend to cash out their investments and get back into traditional markets such as stocks.
 That’s why it’s essential for you not only to diversify your portfolio but also to keep abreast of what’s happening with different investment markets (stock/real estate/etc.).
 If one market seems especially unstable, find something else that interests you and focus more on that.

 Also, both markets act similarly.
 The traditional market is also on an upward trend when the crypto market is rising.
 And when the crypto market falls, then you can expect that the stock market will also fall.
 So you must keep track of what’s happening with these markets and plan your investments accordingly.